eth-lang/eth/readme.md

 ### library

-You will probably want to have two directories, say `src` for `.eth` source files and a `lib` or `build` folder for compiled javascript.
+You will probably want to have two directories, say `src` for `.eth` source files and a `lib` or `build` folder for compiled javascript files.

 That way people consuming your library don't even need to know it is written in `eth` and still use it.
-To get there you'll simply have to make sure that you build all necessary `.js` files before commiting changes and have a line that looks like `"main": "build/index.js"` in your `package.json`.
+To get there you'll simply have to make sure that you build all necessary `.js` files before committing changes and have a line that looks like `"main": "build/index.js"` in your `package.json`.

 ## developing